The Top Five Reasons eBay Sellers Fail

-"This Sterling Silver bracelet is five inches long set with zirconium stones that look just like diamonds."
+This Sterling Silver bracelet is five inches long, set with zirconium stones that look just like diamonds.

-Now lets add some romance:
+Now let's add some romance:

-"This exquisite Italian Sterling Silver bracelet is set with five glimmering zirconium stones that sparkle like diamonds.
+This charming Sterling Silver Bracelet is set with five glimmering zirconium stones, that sparkle like diamonds.
 The silver is finished to a high polish.
-It's so bright, it looks like white gold.
+The silver is so bright, it looks like white gold.
 Whenever I wear this bracelet my friends ask: "Wow, are those real diamonds?
-Where did you get that bracelet?"
+Where did you get that bracelet?

 4. Poor Images Can Turn Off Sellers

-Not having a photo of your item will greatly reduce your bids, and lead to unprofitable or unsuccessful auctions.
-Not only must you have a photograph of what you are selling, the photo must be accurate and revealing.
+Not having a photo of your item, will greatly reduce bids, and lead to unprofitable or unsuccessful auctions.
+Not only must you have a photograph of what you are selling, the photo should be accurate and revealing.

 If you use an auction management service such as Auctiva or Vendio then you have their fees.
-Don't forget shipping, and the cost of the shipping materials.
+Don't forget the cost of the shipping materials.

-A program such as Quicken's "Quick Books" could be one of your best investments.
-Quick Books will allow you to track every expense, down to the penny, and allocate the costs to different categories so you will fully understand where every dollar is going and if it was well spent.
+A program such as Quicken could help you understand your costs, but it is pretty basic.
+Their upgraded program, Quick Books, will allow you to track every expense, down to the penny, and allocate the costs and expenses to different categories This way you will fully understand where every penny is going, and if it was well spent.

-For More Tips on how to be a successful eBay seller, check out: The Complete eBay Marketing System
+For More Tips on how to be a successful eBay seller, check out:

 © 1999- Harry McGrath, Inc., DBA Skip McGrath, Auction Seller's Resource and Vision-One Marketing.
 All Rights Reserved.